-All staff can influence women not to subject their daughters to genital mutilation, by emphasising the risks to health and the difficulties in childbirth.
-The guidance provides information on identifying when a girl (including an unborn girl) or young women may be at risk of being subjected to FGM and responding appropriately to protect them.
-Help to recognise when a girl or young woman has been subjected to FGM and how to respond appropriately to support them.
-Inform on the correct recording procedures on FGM.
+The guidance provides information on identifying when a girl (including an unborn girl) or young woman may be at risk of being subjected to FGM and responding appropriately to protect them.
+Help to recognise when a girl or young woman has already been subjected to FGM and how to record this information and respond appropriately to support them.

-Female Genital Mutilation is known by a number of names, including Female Genital Cutting, Circumcision or Initiation (refer to Appendix E for terms used for FGM in different languages).
+FGM is known by a number of names, including female genital cutting, circumcision or initiation (see Appendix B for traditional and local terms used for FGM in different languages).
 FGM is defined as all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs, whether for ritual, cultural or other non-therapeutic reasons.

 The procedure may be carried out when the girl is newborn, during childhood or adolescence, at marriage or during the first pregnancy, however the majority are thought to take place between the ages of 5-8 and therefore girls within that age bracket are at a higher risk.